TESTING IN ANTARCTICA

-Recently returned from a packed sojourn in Antarctica, polar pioneer Seb Coulthard called in at The Shackleton Company’s HQ in London to tell us about his travels to hallowed Shackleton ground.
+Recently returned from a packed sojourn in Antarctica, Shackleton Pioneer Programme member and polar pioneer Seb Coulthard called in at The Shackleton Company’s HQ in London to tell us about his travels to hallowed Shackleton ground.

-We were keen to hear his report on how our British designed and made Shackleton Endurance Parkas performed in the world's largest weather factory.
+Photographed here is Seb in an early sample of our Discovery Jacket which he wore on this travels.
+We were keen to hear his report on how our British designed and made parkas performed in the world's largest weather factory.
+This is a vital stage in helping to refine our designs and ensuring they are ready for for production.

 The Shackleton Company (TSC): Welcome back Seb, how long were you away for?